Last Updated on 01.12.2022

 For the extra wrapping at the top cut petals, fold the base of the paper flat and attach it with tape as well.
 Make the petals flat and then fold them in half one by one.
 While you’re doing this, make sure they’re secure, and once the last petal is in place, tape them all down.

-This is one of my favorite methods, especially when I put the berries on top.
-It’s both inventive and straightforward.
+This is one of my favorite methods, especially when I put the berries on top, and it’s both inventive and straightforward.

 Placing the candle in mason jars

-This approach for packing candles for presents is really simple yet extremely effective.
+This approach for packing candles for presents is straightforward yet highly effective.
 Only a mason jar is required.
 Then, all around it, add some charming decorations.
 The pot in this example has some threads going around it.

 To make it more distinctive, add a bit of white lace to the middle of the thread.
 You may either buy the jar with the decorations already on it or buy the pot and decorate it yourself.

 This present wrapping concept is quite simple, and one of the things I enjoy about it is how different it is.
 Furthermore, you may make the decorations on your own.

 Glass jar with fabric on its lower part and green flowers decoration

 A big glass jar will be required for this candle wrapping concept.
 There is cloth with stitchings that you place on the outside and the bottom.
 Both margins of the stitches have a beautiful finish.
 Then there’s a ribbon that matches the color of the stitches’ line.

 Nature-inspired décor adorns the interior.
 They’re green with a few white spots on them.
 The candle is then placed inside.